Betty Roe

-Betty Roe (born 30 July 1930) is an English composer, singer, vocal coach, and conductor.
+Betty Roe MBE (born 30 July 1930) is an English composer, singer, vocal coach, and conductor.

 Biography

 Betty Roe was born in North Kensington, London, England.
 Her father was a fishmonger at the Shepherd's Bush Market, and her mother was a bookkeeper.
 Roe took piano lessons from the age of six with local teacher Madam Dorina.
 She began writing music and arrangements in her teens during World War II when assisting with choirs at the local church.
 As a Junior Exhibitioner she studied piano with Fiona Addie, Muriel Dale, and Sadie MacCormack, and cello with Alison Dalrymple at the Royal Academy of Music, but left school in 1947 and took a job as a filing clerk.
 She continued at the Royal Academy in 1949, studying piano with York Bowen, cello with Alison Dalrymple, and voice with Jean McKenzie-Grieve.
 She continued her study of singing with Clive Carey, Roy Hickman, Peter van der Stolk, and Margaret Field-Hyde, and studied composition with Lennox Berkeley.

 In the 1950s Roe became involved with a drama group where she began writing for musicals.
 She also worked as a sessions singer with London ensembles, and in light entertainment with celebrities including Cliff Richard, Harry Secombe, Cilla Black, The Two Ronnies (with whom she appeared on television conducting "The Plumstead Ladies Male Voice Choir") and on Top of the Pops.

 Roe married John Bishop and had three children.
-She was Director of Music at the London Academy of Music and Dramatic Art from 1968–78, and founded the NorthKen Choir/Chorale/Opera in the 1960s.
+She was Director of Music at the London Academy of Music and Dramatic Art from 1968 to 1978, and founded the NorthKen Choir/Chorale/Opera in the 1960s.
 She founded Thames Publishing with her husband in 1970.
 After his death in 2000 Thames Publishing became a division of William Elkin Music Services.

 Roe received an MBE for services to Classical Music and Composition in the 2011 New Year Honours.